meilisearch/documentation/create/faq.md

 ## I have just updated MeiliSearch, and I am getting an error: "Cannot open database, expected MeiliSearch engine version..."

-MeiliSearch minor versions are not compatible with each other because the way we represent data internally changes with the addition of new breaking features.
-To fix this, it suffices to delete your database folder (`data.ms` by default) and re-index your documents with the new version.
+Until our first stable release (v1.0), MeiliSearch minor versions are not compatible with each other, i.e. **every new version is considered breaking** with the small exception of bug-fixing patches.
+To fix this error, simply delete your database folder (`data.ms` by default) and re-index your documents with the current-version engine.
 See [updating MeiliSearch](/reference/features/installation.md#updating-meilisearch) for more information.

 ## What are the recommended requirements for hosting a MeiliSearch instance?